 Your neighbors are just as invested in the neighborhood as are you.
 Get to know them and learn their tastes and motivations.
 Stay informed on any changes to the HOA rules.
 If necessary, your neighbors could be a great source of support if there are measures within the HOA that you’d like to change.

 8. Get Involved

 Go to your HOA meetings and voice your opinion about matters that are important to you.
 By being an upstanding member of the community, perhaps even a voting member of the board, you are making sure the process works in your favor.

 If you develop a complaint about a particular neighbor, don’t go straight to the HOA board.
 Be professional and considerate about any issues you may have.
 Start by talking directly to your neighbor.
 Often a direct conversation means you can avoid board involvement.
 Along the same lines, if you have a complaint about the board itself or new regulations, follow proper procedure in addressing them.

 Should you find yourself on the other end of fines or complaints, accept them gracefully and move on.
 The HOA works for the good of the community.
 As a positive community steward yourself, you should strive to pay fees and dues on time.
 (If you don’t like the rules that caught you, you could always get involved with the board and petition to change them.)

 All real estate is local.
-In order to make confident real estate decisions, we believe it important for you to have timely and neighborhood-specific information.
-If you would like more information about HOA and COA rules for certain neighborhoods, our experts at Beverly-Hanks are here to help.
+In order to make confident real estate decisions, it’s important to have timely and neighborhood-specific information.
 Contact us today to speak with a Beverly-Hanks real estate agent about buying homes and land in association-governed communities throughout Western North Carolina.
 View all Beverly-Hanks real estate listings.